Boone - the Early Years

 “Would the Indians waiting outside the fort have any knowledge of that area, and be able to guide me through the area?”

 “Probably, they’re from the area.”

-The lieutenant joins in with, “Black Horse and his tribe are from the area you’re looking at, so they could help you.
+The Lieutenant joins in with, “Black Horse and his tribe are from the area you’re looking at, so they could help you.
 However, they’re camped on the other side of Arizona City.
 It’s part of an agreement with the Army to keep them out of the War and the current Navajo troubles.
 You’ll need the Colonel to agree to Black Horse sending some braves with you, and you’ll have to wait until the scouts get back to talk with Black Horse.”

 Boone replies, “Thanks.
 Why’s Black Horse waiting here?”

-The lieutenant replies, “The agreement is they stay camped near here and we’ll provide them with supplies.
+The Lieutenant replies, “The agreement is they stay camped near here and we’ll provide them with supplies.
 When the man Captain Kelly had the arrangements with arrived with the supplies Sergeant Miller did an inspection, and refused to accept them due to them being contaminated.
 The man complained to me, so I looked at them and I agreed with the Sergeant.
 Black Horse is probably here to get the overdue food.
 The Colonel is due back from a patrol soon, and so is Captain Kelly.
-Sergeant Miller is in Arizona City seeing if he can buy enough to last the tribe until a new regular supplier can be organized by the Colonel after he returns.”
+Sergeant Miller is in Arizona City seeing if he can buy enough to last the tribe until a new regular supplier can be arranged by the Colonel after he returns.”